cyberintel-labs/insightsnexus/README.md

 * Implemented sherlock for hunting down social media accounts.

 # TODO
-* Implement proper unit testing.
-* Implement a visual indicator that sherlock is running.
+* Add a help menu to guide users
 * Better spread out the sherlock results.
 * Allow the user to create edge labels.
 * Allow the user to select from different node and connection designs.